 - Top 7 Techniques for Effective Performance Management

 - How to Choose the Right Performance Management System for You

 - 5 Powerful Performance Review Questions to Tap Your Team’s Potential

 - 54 Essential Performance Review Phrases and Best Practices

-I also highly recommend subscribing to our People Managing People newsletter.
-By joining us for our weekly update, you’ll gain access to our latest articles covering a whole range of useful HR-related topics, podcasts, and tools.
+Lastly, before you go, I please consider subscribing to our People Managing People newsletter too.
+You’ll gain access to our latest articles covering a whole range of useful HR-related topics, podcasts, and tools.